Sixers vs. Pacers: 1st Half Thread

-Filed under: Game Coverage Sixers vs. Pacers: 1st Half Thread By Tom West@TomWestNBA Apr 5, 2022, 6:30pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Sixers vs. Pacers: 1st Half Thread Reddit Pocket Flipboard Email Game Info Who: Philadelphia 76ers vs. Indiana Pacers When: 7:00 pm ET, Apr.
-5, 2022 Where: Gainbridge Fieldhouse, Indianapolis, IN Watch: NBC Sports Philadelphia Radio: 97.5 The Fanatic Follow: @Liberty_Ballers More From Liberty Ballers Sixers Bell Ringer: Barrage of triples gives Philadelphia a third straight win Embiid dominates, Sixers set franchise mark for made threes in weird win vs. Pacers Sixers vs. Pacers: 2nd Half Thread The Sixers’ lack of a trustworthy closing lineup looms large as the postseason nears Report: Doc Rivers is a potential head coach candidate for Lakers Sixers go for third straight win as they head to Indiana Loading comments...
+Filed under: Game Coverage Sixers vs. Pacers: 1st Half Thread By Tom West@TomWestNBA Apr 9, 2022, 12:30pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Sixers vs. Pacers: 1st Half Thread Reddit Pocket Flipboard Email Game Info Who: Philadelphia 76ers vs. Indiana Pacers When: 1:00 pm ET, Apr.
+9, 2022 Where: Wells Fargo Center, Philadelphia, PA Watch: NBC Sports Philadelphia Radio: 97.5 The Fanatic Follow: @Liberty_Ballers More From Liberty Ballers Sixers take care of business in 133-120 win over Pacers Sixers vs. Pacers: 2nd Half Thread Conversing with the enemy: A Sixers-Pacers preview with Caitlin Cooper Sixers return home looking to bounce back against Pacers Blue Coats guard Shaq Harrison wins 2022 G League Defensive Player of the Year Harden has intriguing comments about team’s struggles vs. possible playoff opponent Raptors Loading comments...

 Loading comments...